 There are many benefits to diversity, equity and inclusion, but the most important one is making people feel heard.
 Your people can’t feel heard unless you know the right way to refer to them.

-Your people can’t feel heard unless you know the right way to refer to them.Peakon
+Your people can’t feel heard unless you know the right way to refer to them.Peakon, a Workday company

 You may have seen the term ‘preferred gender pronoun’ used, or PGP for short.
 However, such terminology is becoming outdated.
 A pronoun is a pronoun, and distinguishing based on preference implies that using the correct pronoun isn’t a necessity: it is.
 That’s why we refer to pronouns over preferred pronouns.

-As offices shift toward a hybridised working model, where people split their time between communal spaces and working from home, sharing pronouns is more important than ever.
+As offices shift toward a hybridized working model, where people split their time between communal spaces and working from home, sharing pronouns is more important than ever.

 Following the move into digital workspaces, it’s important that harmful assumptions don’t rise.
 Using pronouns based on someone’s avatar or profile picture drastically increases the risk of misgendering them.
 That’s why businesses need to create a culture where people feel comfortable sharing their pronouns.

 Part of that is sharing your own pronouns, even if you’re cis-gendered i.e. you identify with the gender you were assigned at birth.
-If only trans and non-binary people share their pronouns, that opens them up to othering and ostracisation.
-Inclusivity means normalising sharing pronouns, and promoting an awareness of the power of pronouns to each person.
+If only trans and non-binary people share their pronouns, that opens them up to othering and ostracization.
+Inclusivity means normalizing sharing pronouns, and promoting an awareness of the power of pronouns to each person.

 Some concerns have been expressed that sharing pronouns may force people to define themselves in a rigid way they’re not comfortable with yet (and may never be).
 That’s why it’s key to encourage sharing pronouns without making it mandatory.